Help for Felons Reentering the Workforce

 Checking the “Felon” Box Can be a Catch 22

 What can people do who have served their time, paid their debt and need to make a living like the rest of us?
-I had a few ideas for the caller and checked with some of my colleagues to tap their brains.
-If you’re a convicted felon trying to reenter the workforce, here’s some advice that might help.
+Here are some suggestions.

 Some companies advertise themselves as “felon friendly.”
 You can Google them and start applying there.